Sage Steele: Early life

-Steele is the daughter of Gary & Mona (O'Neil) Steele.
-Her dad is American and her mom is Irish-Italian.
-Gary is Black and became the first Black varsity football player at West Point during the mid-1960s.
+Steele is the daughter of Gary and Mona (O'Neil) Steele.
+Her father is African American and her mother is of Irish-Italian descent.
+Gary Steele became the first black varsity football player at West Point during the mid-1960s.
 He was inducted into the Army Sports Hall of Fame in 2013 for his standout career on the Black Knights football and track & field teams.
+He retired from the army as a colonel after a career of 23 years.

-Sage Steele was born in 1972 into an American Army family living in the Panama Canal Zone Steele has two brothers, Courtney and Chad (senior vice president of media relations for the NFL's Baltimore Ravens).
+Sage Steele was born in 1972 into an American Army family living in the Panama Canal Zone.
+Steele has two brothers, Courtney and Chad (senior vice president of media relations for the NFL's Baltimore Ravens).

 The U.S. Army stationed Steele's family in several different states and countries, including Greece and Belgium, before moving back stateside to Colorado Springs, Colorado, in 1984 for her seventh grade year.
 After attending Thomas B. Doherty High School in Colorado Springs for two years, she moved to Carmel, Indiana, and attended Carmel High School as a senior, graduating in 1990.

 She graduated from Indiana University Bloomington in 1995 with a Bachelor of Science degree in sports communication.
 Exactly 20 years later, she was the commencement speaker at the 2015 Indiana University undergraduate commencement, which she considers the greatest honor of her career.